Key takeaways:

 You may also want extra junk removal insurance coverage for different situations, like professional liability, employment practices liability, cyber liability, and crime insurance.

 Prices for junk removal business insurance can vary depending on where you are and what services you offer.
+If you’re handling hazardous waste as a service, expect to pay more in insurance fees.

 6. Find funding sources for your business

-- Apply for a small business grant or other government funding (e.g., U.S. Small Business Administration (SBA), Government of Canada)
+- Apply for a small business grant or other government funding (e.g., U.S. Small Business Administration (SBA), Government of Canada).

 7. Set up your accounting